H1n2zo/tourism_guide/errors.md

 make card body for this with fa-icons and also with leaflet when we choose this route it should show the waypoint or the roadlines

+# UI change login.php
+Change the login/register header to left and the form to right